funfox-games/Bluekid/README.md

 ## Bluekid Gamemode Ideas
 - Art: You have an ink meter and to get more ink you need to anwser questions.
 Everyone edits the same canvas.
   - Art gamemode: the game will choose something and everyone will have to make that item on the same canvas.
 Judging is decided by game host or chosen person

+## Developer
+This is for me, funfox, to use when developing

+### FILES TO MERGE:
+- /mod/